cambridge-ceu/csd3/applications/DNAnexus.md

 ---

-It also works with oniguruma 0.6.9.8 installed from the standard proecedure.
+It also works with oniguruma 0.6.9.8 in lieu of its counterpart from GitHub.

 [^1]: CSD3